Malachoris/puzzle-15/README.md

 Returns active game and board.

 ### PUT /api/game/{gameId}/move
-Switche positions of integer number tile with an 0 value tile.
+Switch positions of integer tile with the 0 value tile. jason request looks like this:
+{
+"tileValue" : 8
+}

 ### GET /api/game/{gameId}/complete
 Checks game by ID and returns true if game is won.